rubak714/Flask_App_CICD/README.md

 nano Dockerfile
 ```

-Paste the following into your Dockerfile:
+Paste the following into the Dockerfile:

 ```Dockerfile
 FROM jenkins/jenkins:lts